-Available Actuator Outputs: 2 Proportional (Optional configurations provide additional 2)
+Available Actuator Outputs: 2

-Each proportional actuator output can be configured to output current ranges of 4-20 mA or 20-160 mA, and to interface with single or dual coil actuators.
+Each actuator output can be configured to output current ranges of 4-20 mA or 20-160 mA, and to interface with single or dual coil actuators.
 When a single-coil actuator is used, all three kernel output drivers are tied together and share current proportionally.
 When a dual-coil actuator is used all three also share output current, however, kernels A & B are tied directly together through the ATM to the coil #1 output and kernel C provides the coil #2 output.